By: Author John Cunningham. Published: 2019/01/22 at 8:35 pm

 So when you hit something, it’s going to damage even hardened steel.
 Bending and gouging chunks from the metal blade will cause uneven cutting and a horrible vibration.

 A blade may look OK, but they do wear.
-If it’s more than 4 seasons old, it’s probably worn out.
+If it’s more than four seasons old, it’s probably worn out.
 The leading edge cuts the grass and is easy to see when it’s worn.
-The trailing edge stuffs the bag, and as that edge wears it becomes much less efficient.
-The solution – replace the blade.
+The trailing edge stuffs the bag, and as that edge wears, it becomes much less efficient.
+The solution is to replace the blade.

-Never attempt to repair or bend a blade, the metal has been specially treated, and interfering with this can cause them to shatter.
+Never attempt to repair or bend a blade; the metal has been specially treated, and interfering with this can cause it to shatter.

 When replacing the blade, go ahead and get a new bolt and washer.
 They’re mower-specific and also specially treated, so a bolt from the local hardware store won’t be up to the job.

 A torque wrench should be used to tighten the bolt to the correct specification.
 A quick check of your mower manual or on the dealer site will give the spec.

-Imagine looking down on the blade from above – the leading edge of the blade will turn clockwise.
+Imagine looking down at the blade from above – the leading edge of the blade will turn clockwise.

-Bent – A bent blade is dangerous and it will cause lawn scalping, vibration and if ignored will damage the mower engine.
+Bent – A bent blade is dangerous, and it will cause lawn scalping and vibration and, if ignored, will damage the mower engine.

 Replace – A new blade will solve many problems; when changing the blade, replace the bolt and washer too.

 Is your blade sharp?
 A dull blade is the number one reason for leaving uncut grass.
 The blunt blade will damage your lawn in no time at all; it tears the grass and leaves a jagged edge which turns the grass tips yellow.

-The recommended way to repair the yellow grass damage – cut regularly with a sharp lawnmower blade.
+The recommended way to repair the yellow grass damage – regularly cut with a sharp lawnmower blade.
 I tell my customers to sharpen at least once per season, and more depending on how often you cut and terrain type.
-A sharp blade is a secret to a healthy beautiful green lawn.
+A sharp blade is the secret to a healthy, beautiful green lawn.